prashant-shahi/prashant-shahi.github.io/content/_index.md

                 </a>
                 </h1>
                 <div class="nested-links f5 lh-copy nested-copy-line-height">
-                    In the past, I worked as Developer Advocate Engineer at Dgraph Labs, San Francisco-based graph database company.
-Dgraph is open-source and written entirely in Golang.
+                    In the past, I worked as Developer Advocate Engineer at <b>Dgraph Labs</b>, San Francisco-based graph database company. <b>Dgraph</b> is open-source and written entirely in Golang.<br/><br/>
-                    While my contributions don't limit to the Developer Relations efforts but also development and maintance.
+                    While my contributions don't limit to the Developer Relations efforts but also engineering.
-                    I maintained <a href="https://github.com/dgraph-io/dgraph-js?referrer=prashantshahi.dev">Dgraph-JS</a> while I was in the company and also contributed on the early stage development for <a href="https://dgraph.io/slash-graphql?referrer=prashantshahi.dev">Slash GraphQL</a>.
+                    I maintained <a href="https://github.com/dgraph-io/dgraph-js?referrer=prashantshahi.dev">Dgraph-JS</a> and <a href="https://github.com/dgraph-io/charts?referrer=prashantshahi.dev">Dgraph Helm chart</a> while I was in the company and also contributed on the early stage development for <a href="https://cloud.dgraph.io?referrer=prashantshahi.dev">Slash GraphQL (now Dgraph Cloud)</a>.
                 </div>
             </div>
         </div>